quat1024/ominous-floating-banana/README.md

 * `--manifest-path ./some/file.json` changes the manifest file (defaults to `./ofb-manifest.json`)
 * `--destination-path ./some/other/path` changes the mods directory (it will be created if it does not exist, defaults to `./mods`)
-* `--dry-run` will have OFB retrieve and log download URLs for all the mods, but won't actually download them
+* `--dry-run` will have OFB retrieve and log download URLs for all the mods, but won't actually sync them

 It is a [picocli CLI](https://picocli.info/), so picocli features are available too, like `--help`.

-# Notes on downloading
+# Notes on syncing

 OFB really, *really* tries to avoid accessing the Curse API if it doesn't have to.
 You may have to babysit it a little.